NT-Octaipipe/OPtest/product/personas/facility-manager.md

 managers to streamline approvals in cases where confidence is high, while retaining more hands-on control for higher-impact changes.​

+#### Constraints
+For certain cases, allowing the model to make automatic decisions may optimize efficiency.
+However, specific conditions should determine when automatic actuation is permitted:​

+##### Automatic Actuation Conditions:​

+###### Stable Operating Range:
+- Automatic adjustments could be allowed if conditions are within a defined “safe zone” of stability, where small fluctuations will not risk SLAs or equipment performance.
+This could include situations where:​
+- - Ambient and internal temperatures are within a certain tolerance range.​
+- - Energy demand patterns align with the model’s historical data (e.g., typical usage patterns seasonal norms).​

+- High Confidence Scenarios: If the model has consistently high confidence in a particular recommendation type (e.g., moderate set point adjustments), automatic actuation might be allowed within pre-set thresholds.​

+- Emergency Overrides: The model should be allowed to override thresholds automatically in response to urgent conditions, such as rapid increases in temperature beyond typical bounds, which could impact equipment safety or SLAs.

+##### Conditions Requiring Manual Approval:​

+###### Low Confidence and Anomalous Situations:
+Recommendations with low confidence scores or flagged anomalies should always require manual approval to ensure scrutiny of potentially unstable decisions.​

+###### Critical Threshold Adjustments:
+Any adjustments that approach SLA or regulatory thresholds, or recommendations that involve substantial temperature changes, should require manual approval to reduce the risk of breaching comfort or compliance levels.​

+###### First-Time or Novel Scenarios:
+When the model encounters a scenario or data pattern for which it has limited historical context, it’s beneficial to involve a human for validation before implementing any changes.​

+###### Maintenance and Equipment Wear Considerations:
+If a recommended set point
+adjustment could affect equipment longevity (e.g., frequent on-off cycles or large temperature shifts), manual review by Facility Managers would ensure no adverse impacts on HVAC equipment life.

 ​

 ### Historical Performance and Reporting:​